I’m a writer, show host, and producer exploring the psychology of transformation: how people change themselves and their surroundings.

 - Impermanence, and our habit of acting surprised by it.

-- Shared stories as a form of medicine, especially the messy but real ones.
+- Shared stories as a form of medicine.

 "When I’m not writing or in conversation, I’m probably bruising my knuckles on a boxing bag, chasing seagulls with my eFoil, or trying not to crash a drone."